karks88/handylinks-custom-dashboard-widget/README.md

 == Instructions ==

-Download a copy of custom-handylinks-widget.php and place it in your /wp-content/plugins/ folder.
+Download a copy of the plugin's ZIP archive and install via the WordPress admin (Plugins > Add New).

 == Changelog ==